Open Accessibility Menu

 Planning for Discharge from the Hospital

 Our goal is to provide you with the very best care to improve your health while you are with us.
 It is important this care continues after you leave the hospital.
 From the moment you were admitted to the hospital, we began working with your team on your discharge plan so that you have the care and support you need to continue to your recovery as you leave the hospital.
-We have a discharge planning checklist to help you navigate the discharge process.
+We have trained staff available to assist with your discharge needs.

 When planning for your discharge, please make sure and share any concerns or questions with your care team.
 If there is any other information you’d like to know please ask.
 We are here to help support you in your recovery.